Rsen0811/DubHacks23/Final Product - click me/README-TECHNICAL (IMPORTANT).txt

 Please read requirements.txt

-Also make sure node_modules are avalible
+Make sure node_modules are available

-Make sure to click on server.py, to run the node server before acessing the website through main.html
+Make sure to click on server.py, to run the node server before accessing the website through main.html

-The server would technically be hosted online, but for demonstration purposes just use the python server
+The server would technically be hosted online, but for demonstration purposes, it is hosted on the python server